 Do you need more proof that hybrid work is here to stay and not a waning trend?
-Technology company HP recently announced the purchase of Poly, a video and audio equipment specialist, for 3.3B.
+Technology company HP recently announced the purchase of Poly, a video and audio equipment specialist.

 Before we talk about why that's a big deal, let's talk about the details of the purchase itself.